Features

 .

-JJava interfaces with the
+JJava interfaces with the base kernel’s high-level rendering API.

 Notebook functions